-Windows 10 English vs. English International
+English vs. English International in Windows 11/10

-For example, English International spells the word as ‘coloUr’ while the English version spells the word as ‘colOr’.Similarly, the word ‘personaliZation’ in the English version is spelled as ‘personaliSation’ in Windows 10 English International.
-In general, Windows 10 International targets people who know British English, and the English version are meant for Window users living in the United States.
+For example, English International spells the word as ‘coloUr’ while the English version spells the word as ‘colOr’.Similarly, the word ‘personaliZation’ in the English version is spelled as ‘personaliSation’ in Windows 11/10 English International.
+In general, Windows International targets people who know British English, and the English version is meant for Windows users living in the United States.

-Both the Windows 10 English and English Internation embeds the same features and functionality.
+Both the Windows 11/10 English and English Internation embeds the same features and functionality.
 However, it has a few minor differences when it comes to default settings and spellings.

 Hope this clarifies the subject.